 - a.
 UM denial notifications, including denial, modification or delay in service - b.
 UM delay notifications for additional information or expert review - c.
 Claims denial notifications (e.g. member liability letters or those that require a response from the member) - d.
-Specialist termination letters to members - 3.
-Requests for Translation copies of non-standardized vital documents as described in section II above to the health plan upon request in a timely manner (see procedure section 2.a for timeliness standards).
+Specialist termination letters to members copies of non-standardized vital documents as described in section II above to the health plan upon request in a timely manner (see procedure section 2.a for timeliness standards).